NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 ![](../images/Near2far_simulation_geometry.png)
 </center>

 We use the `get_farfield` routine to compute the far fields by looping over a set of points along the circumference of the circle.
-The simulation script is below and in [antenna-radiation.py](https://github.com/stevengj/meep/blob/master/python/examples/antenna-radiation.py).
+The simulation script is in [antenna-radiation.py](https://github.com/stevengj/meep/blob/master/python/examples/antenna-radiation.py).

 ```py
 import meep as mp